 Post Author: Diane Kenaston

-Rev. Diane Kenaston is pastor of University United Methodist Church in St. Louis, Missouri.
-She graduated from Candler School of Theology at Emory University in Atlanta, Georgia, and has previously served churches in West Virginia, where she is an elder in full connection.
+The Rev. Diane Kenaston (she/her) is pastor of University United Methodist Church in St. Louis.
+She and her clergy spouse, Rev. Dr. Adam Ployd, have one delightful toddler and one grumpy dog.
+She graduated from Candler School of Theology at Emory University in Atlanta, Georgia, and previously served churches in West Virginia, where she is an elder in full connection.

 Used with permission